Modeling racial/ethnic differences in COVID-19 incidence with covariates subject to non-random missingness: Methods

 \subsection{Inference}

 We perform Bayesian inference in Stan \citep{stanmanual}.
-Stan is at once a domain-specific modeling language and a suite of inference algorithms, including dynamic Hamiltonian Monte Carlo, a descendant of the No-U-Turn-Sampler \citep{betancourtConceptualIntroductionHamiltonian2018,hoffman2014no}.
-Stan's implementation of dynamic Hamiltonian Monte Carlo adaptively sets the algorithm's tuning parameters (e.g. leapfrog integrator stepsize and mass matrix) during warmup iterations, which makes the sampler robust to many difficult-to-sample posteriors, such as those that arise from fitting hierarchical models like model \eqref{model:full-geo} \citep{betancourt2015hamiltonian}.
+Stan is at once a domain-specific modeling language and a suite of inference algorithms, including dynamic Hamiltonian Monte Carlo (HMC), a descendant of the No-U-Turn-Sampler \citep{betancourtConceptualIntroductionHamiltonian2018,hoffman2014no}.
+Stan's implementation of dynamic HMC adaptively sets the algorithm's tuning parameters (e.g. leapfrog integrator stepsize and mass matrix) during warmup iterations, which makes the sampler robust to many difficult-to-sample posteriors, such as those that arise from fitting hierarchical models like model \eqref{model:full-geo} \citep{betancourt2015hamiltonian}.

 We use Stan for inference because we are able to exactly marginalize over the discrete unknown cases as shown in \cref{app:like-deriv}.
 While Stan does not directly allow inference over discrete parameters, as long as the target density can be expressed as a marginalization over the discrete unknowns, Stan can sample from the posterior over the continuous parameter space and subsequently draw discrete random variables conditional on the draws of the continuous parameters.